-I’ve taken two very popular dishes, a BLT and Chicken Caesar Salad and combined them into one terrific salad!
-You’ll love how quickly it comes together because I’m using store bought cooked chicken, a light bottled dressing and Milton’s Multi-Grain Baked Snack Crackers, for the croutons.
+I’ve taken two very popular dishes, a BLT and Chicken Caesar Salad, and combined them into one terrific salad!
+You’ll love how quickly it comes together because I’m using store-bought cooked chicken, a light bottled dressing, and Milton’s Multi-Grain Baked Snack Crackers, for the croutons.
 This main course salad has all the incredible taste sensations of these two dishes but with a fraction of the fat and calories.
-Each serving has 320 calories, 13 grams of fat, and 8 Weight Watchers POINTS PLUS.
-This includes the dressing, crackers and cheese.
-A full fat salad made with regular dressing, bacon, cheese, etc has 676 calories and 47 grams of fat!
+Each serving has 320 calories, 13 grams of fat, and 5 Blue WW Freestyle SmartPoints, and 7 Green.
+This includes the dressing, crackers, and cheese.

 Prep Time: 15 minutes

 Cook Time: 10 minutes

-12 strips Oscar Meyer Center Cut Bacon, see shopping tip
+12 strips Oscar Meyer Center Cut Bacon, see shopping tips

 12 cups romaine lettuce (3 cups per salad)